Skip to main content

 Youth Advisory Group

-In April 2021 Sir David Martin Foundation formed its inaugural Youth Advisory Group, to ensure that a strong youth voice guides and influences our ongoing efforts to help young people in crisis.
-Since that time they have made valuable contributions to the Foundation.
-Watch the video below to see our Youth Advisory Group in action:
+Sir David Martin Foundation formed the Youth Advisory Group, to ensure that a strong youth voice guides and influences our ongoing efforts to help young people in crisis.

 Jessica Pereira